datacommonsorg/docsite/api/rest/pop_obs.md

 then the JSON object would be empty.

-**NOTE:** Please run `JSON.parse()` on the `payload` field to retrieve the compressed data and unzip the data with pako library.
+**NOTE:** Please run `JSON.parse()` on the `payload` field to retrieve the compressed data and unzip the data with the [pako library](https://github.com/nodeca/pako).
 For example, in JavaScript:

 ```javascript
 // API call to get response, then do the following: